-3.10 Instructional Development Assignment Requests
+3.10 Instructional Development Assignment Requests and Reports

 Section 6.1.6, Faculty Handbook – Instructional Development Assignment

-A faculty request to participate in an IDA should be clearly articulated and submitted as a formal proposal from the faculty member and accompanied by a letter of support from her/his Department Head.
+A faculty request to participate in an IDA should be clearly articulated and submitted as a formal proposal from the faculty member and accompanied by a letter of support from their Department Head.
 The faculty member’s request should contain the following:

 - A clear and complete description of the activities to be pursued should an IDA be granted.